timbuethe/jquery-assert/README.md

 Extended jQuery functions
 -------------

-jQuery does not only add its own functions (like assertFound) but patches jQuery's built in functions as well.
+jQuery assert does not only add its own functions (like assertFound) but patches jQuery's built in functions as well.
 This functionality is disabled by default and users must opt-in to use it by setting 'extend-jquery' to true.
 Afterwards applicable functions take an extra parameter, the number of expected elements, execute the original function and assert the number of elements.
 Here's an example using jQuery's find: